ava-labs/avalanche-faucet-legacy/README.md

 ### Installation
 1) Clone the repository ``git clone https://github.com/ava-labs/avalanche-faucet.git``
 2) Go to the root directory `cd avalanche-faucet`
-3) Install javascript dependencies with ``npm install``.
+3) Install javascript dependencies with ``yarn install``.
 4) Create a ``.env`` file by copying ``.env.example``
-5) Install Gecko, our Avalanche node client written in Golang to spin up a network (https://github.com/ava-labs/gecko).
+5) Install AvalancheGo, our Avalanche node client written in Golang to spin up a network (https://github.com/ava-labs/avalanchego).

 ### ENV Files
 Variables beginning with ``VUE_APP_`` will get injected into the vue application.